 Play to Your Strengths

 No company will achieve sustainable growth from just one of these engines in isolation.
-But to achieve the best results for your business, it’s vital that you identify the most relevant driver of growth for your service, and shape your strategy accordingly.
+But to achieve the best results for your business, it’s vital that you identify the most relevant driver of growth for your service, and shape your SaaS marketing strategy accordingly.

 The most relevant engine of growth for your SaaS product may change over time as your company grows and your product reaches a larger audience.